THE UPS AND DOWNS – LIFE’S JOURNEY

 If you have been reading the first 4 blogs in this series and endeavoured to integrate this advice, then you are already 90% there.

-Things to consider when you walk out of the audition room (live or virtual) are the following:
+Things to consider when you walk out of the audition room (live, virtual or self-tape) are the following:

 1. What did I do well and more importantly, did I give it everything I am?
 Did I share as much of myself as humanly possible within the parameters of the scene(s)?
 If you answered yes to these questions, you’re already a winner.

-2. There will be time to beat yourself up (if you feel so inclined,) but be discipled about what part of the audition you DID feel good about.
+2. There will be time to beat yourself up (if you feel so inclined,) but be disciplined about what part of the audition you DID feel good about first.
+There is always something.
 If you pick through the shards of your Gollum like ego you will find a couple of moments (maybe more) that actually went well.
 Be proud of what you accomplished instead of ashamed of what you missed.
 In doing this, you will be ready and fortified to look at the moments where you could’ve done better.

 PEOPLE DON’T FAIL.
-IT IS WHAT THEY DO THAT CAN FAIL
+IT IS WHAT THEY DO THAT FAILS

-If you follow this mode of thinking there is hope for a future.
+If you follow this mode of thinking the odds of a brightly imagined future increase exponentially.
 You will be eager for the next audition, to put all your new and improved skills to work.
 You see, if it is “you” that fails: Well, you suck and you’re a loser.
 What can you do about it?
 Nothing except feel the need to buy into “empowerment scams.”
-When you believe that YOU are the failure you flood your body with negative chemicals which drain your natural hew and start to turn you green.
+When you believe that YOU are the failure you flood your body with negative chemicals which drain your natural hew and start to turn you green (Gollum).
 However, if it is what you “did” then there is something specific you can do about it.
-There is a path forward not a downward spinning rabbit hole.
+It's a habit not a lifelong infliction.
+There is a path forward not a downward spinning rabbit hole (a hobbit).

 Did you breathe?